effepivi/ICP3038/Labs/Lab-10-Background_subtraction/README.md

 - Use a temporal mean filter: Average the pixel values of the last *N* frames.
 It's a bit harder to implement, but it's more robust.
 - Use a temporal median filter of the last *N* frames.
 It's definitely harder to implement, but it's more robust.

-(be strategic: i) impelement the easiest one, ii) then the rest of the functionalities, and iii) if you have more time improve the background initialisation).
+(be strategic: i) impelement the easiest one, ii) then the rest of the functionalities of the program, and iii) if you have more time revisit the background initialisation function to implement a more robust algorithm).

 ## Background subtraction